MakeCycle-lab/makecycle-lab/README.md

 3.  **`Release-Peripherals`**: Common accessory assets.
 4.  **`Adapter-iPad-Series`**: All iPad-specific adapter boards.

-> **Tip**: Each sub-directory's README contains a direct link to the corresponding Release Tag for quick access.
+> **Tip**: Each sub-directory's README contains direct download links to the corresponding production files (RAR/ZIP) for that specific model..

 ---
 *Reviving legacy hardware, one bit at a time.*